Choosing a business entity for federal tax classification: benefits and drawbacks of each entity type

 It’s important to note that because shareholders pay FICA (Federal Insurance Contribution Act) and Medicare taxes on their salaries (rather than self-employment tax), they are subject to IRS scrutiny regarding what constitutes “reasonable compensation.”

 The IRS can reclassify after-tax distributions as W-2 wages in an audit.

 If you’re considering an S corporation but are also thinking an LLC may be right for you, check out our article that outlines considerations for S corporations vs. LLCs.
 While it is true that S corporations come with some added complexity at the start, structuring this way may save you a significant amount of money in taxes, depending on your profits and other factors.
 Once the change is complete, you can go back to business as usual.

 Corporations must file IRS Form 1120, among other forms, rather than Form 1040.
-All business activity is reported on this return.
-Unlike sole proprietorships, partnerships and S corporations, the C corporation pays tax directly on its net profits.
+All business activity is reported on this return for this federal tax classification.
+Unlike sole proprietorships, partnerships, and S corporations, the C corp pays tax directly on its net profits.
 Owners pay tax on the salaries and dividends they receive from the corporation on their individual returns at the appropriate tax rates.